pnp/powershell/documentation/Connect-PnPOnline.md

 Connect-PnPOnline -ManagedIdentity
 ```

-Using this way connecting only works with environments that support managed identies: Azure Functions and the Azure Cloud Shell.
-You cannot access SharePoint artifacts using this connection method: only the cmdlets that use the Microsoft Graph behind the scenes will work: Teams cmdlets, Flow cmdlets, Planner cmdlets and the Microsoft 365 Group cmdlets.

 ## DESCRIPTION
 Connects to a SharePoint site or another API and creates a context that is required for the other PnP Cmdlets.
 See https://pnp.github.io/powershell/articles/connecting.html for more information on the options to connect.